-This resource is drawn from a webinar on values led heritage leadership through change first given in partnership with Clore Leadership in summer, 2021, with senior leaders from Bristol Beacon, the Youth Hostel Association and Horniman Museum and Gardens.
+This resource is drawn from a webinar on values led heritage leadership through change first given in partnership with Clore Leadership in summer, 2021, with senior leaders from Bristol Beacon and the Youth Hostel Association.
 You can watch the whole recording here.
 We hope this version will draw out some longer-term lessons for leaders – and help you gain perspective on whatever challenges you are facing in your own organisation.

-What are the lessons from across these case studies?
+What are the lessons from these case studies?

 Caution often isn’t the safest way out of a crisis.
 Leadership sometimes involves committing and saying yes – giving a structure that others can depend on – even when you haven’t worked out all the detail.

 Have a plan.
 Nevertheless, having a provisional plan early on is important – even if the detail changes several times depending on what’s being thrown at you.
 That plan should draw on your core aims and values – what above all else are you trying to achieve? – while minding the nuts and bolts of your financial situation.